puterboy/HAOS-kiosk/haoskiosk/README.md

 (valid) *gesture string* and the value is a structured set of one or more *action* commands.
 See section "GESTURE COMMANDS" below for more details, examples, and default gestures.

+### Command Whitelist Regex

+Regex (Python) of shell command that can be used in creating gesture commands or when running the `run_command` and `run_commands` REST APIs.

+If left blank, then all commands are allowed except for those blacklisted as dangerous (otherwise, whitelist overrides internal blacklist).

+Note that if you want to truly allow *all* commands, then use the wildcard `.*` but beware that it is DANGEROUS.
+If you want to disallow all commands set the regex to `^$`.

+Note that regardless of setting only commands found in `/bin`, `/usr/bin`, and `/usr/local/bin` of the add-on are allowed.

 ______________________________________________________________________